rockysnow7/rzozowski/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
 Alternatively, you can email me at [feyles@icloud.com](mailto:feyles@icloud.com) if you'd like to chat.

+We use [monk](https://github.com/daynin/monk) for git hooks to ensure code quality.
+You must run `cargo fmt` and `cargo clippy -- -D warnings` before committing, and your code may not break any tests before being pushed.
+You can read the hooks in the `monk.yaml` file.